networknt/light-4j/docs/content/architecture/nodejs.md

 you are building a stock order API, once the server receives the request, it needs to save the order in backend database and route the order to an exchange for execution. what if the communication to Exchange is down?
-There is no way that the local database update can be rollback.
+There is no way that the local database update can be rolled back.

 ## Lack of Connectivity to Backend System